 The Departments are exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disaster.
 The Departments maintain insurance for the water systems through Hildale City and Colorado City's insurance policies.
-Hildale City and Colorado City have had difficulty in recent years securing insurance coverage due to various legal matters; consequently, liability coverage is limited.
 The majority of the employees are employed by Colorado City and covered by Colorado City's insurance policy.